 (If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

-In this blog I made a short review about online stock brokers existing in the Philippines stock market.
+In this blog, I made a short review and comparison of online stock brokers trading in the Philippines stock market.

 Two Types of Brokers

 Before, there were only live brokers.
 This is the chaotic scene you’ve seen in the Wall Street movie.
 If you have parents or grandparents who have invested in stocks, most probably they have done it through live brokers.
 They would contact their broker buddy thru a phone call and instruct them on their desired transactions.
 And these people depend on their brokers’ updates and newspapers’ business pages to get the latest updates and happenings in the market.

 The advent of technology makes almost, if not, all aspects of investing painlessly smooth.

 Deviating from the traditional breathing warm-blooded brokers, we now have available brokers with an online platform and are called … hmm, online stockbrokers (gosh, I’m so brilliant!)

 Aside from that, they charge you much smaller commissions compared to live brokers.
 (That means savings for you!)